Rebecca Saldaña: Career

 After graduating from college, Saldaña began her career as an organizer with Oregon's farmworkers union, PCUN.
 She served as a Union Organizer with Service Employees International Union Local 6 in Seattle and as the community liaison for U.S. Representative Jim McDermott.
 At the time of her appointment, Saldaña was the executive director of Puget Sound Sage, a progressive advocacy group.
-Saldana gave her first speech from the Senate floor on January 16, 2017 in honor of the Martin Luther King Jr.
+Saldaña gave her first speech from the Senate floor on January 16, 2017, in honor of the Martin Luther King Jr.

 Saldaña currently serves on the boards of Rainier Beach Action Coalition, Alliance of Clean Jobs and Energy, The Fair Work Center, and the Washington Environmental Council.
 She is a former board member of the Latino Community Fund of Washington.

-As of April 2021, Saldana is the vice chair of the Senate Transportation Committee.
-In April 2021, Saldana answered a question and was seen on video in a transportation hearing while driving her vehicle.
+As of April 2021, Saldaña is the vice chair of the Senate Transportation Committee.
+In April 2021, Saldaña answered a question and was seen on video in a transportation hearing while driving her vehicle.
 She later apologized.